JasonLeeJSL/jasonleejsl.github.io/_pages/about.md

 News
 =====
+* Mar.
+2025: Our CHI2025 paper "As Confidence Aligns: Understanding the Effect of AI Confidence on Human Self-confidence in Human-AI Decision Making" has been selected for a Honorable Mention recognition at CHI 2025!
 * Jan.
 2025: Three papers have been accepted by CHI2025!
 Thanks and congrats to my collaborators!
 * Jan.
 2025: One paper has been accepted for presentation in the 75th ICA Conference!
 * Oct.
 2024: Served as CHI2025 reviewer!